RotherOSS/otobo/README_DOCKER.md

 ### Build the nginx image

 The image contains nginx and openssl along with an adapted config.
-But no sensible editor.
+But there is no sensible editor.
+The config for nginx is located in /etc/nginx.

 `docker build --tag otobo_nginx --file scripts/docker/nginx.Dockerfile .`

-### Create a stopped container

-We need a container to which the TLS certificate and the private key can be added.
+### Create a self-signed TLS certificate and private key

-`docker run -e DOCKER_HOST=$(ip -4 addr show docker0 | grep -Po 'inet \K[\d.]+') --publish 443:443 --publish 80:80 --name otobo_nginx_1 otobo_nginx`

-Note that the container will exit immediately as some files are missing.

-### Add the TLS certificate and the private key.

-For TLS nginx needs a certificate and a private key.
-For this README we use the self generated certificate.
+Nginx need for TLS a certificate and a private key.
-For production use your registered certificate and set the environment vars SSL_CERTIFICATE and SSL_CERTIFICATE_KEY when running the image.
+For testing and development a self-signed certificate can be used.
+In the general case registered certificates must be used.

-`sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ../nginx-selfsigned.key -out ../nginx-selfsigned.crt`
+`sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout otobo_nginx-selfsigned.key -out otobo_nginx-selfsigned.crt`

-`sudo docker cp ../nginx-selfsigned.key otobo_nginx_1:/etc/ssl/private`
-`docker cp ../nginx-selfsigned.crt otobo_nginx_1:/etc/ssl/certs`

-Use `docker commit`for saving the container with the certificates.
-And make sure that the commited container does not leak from your secured server.
+### Store the certificate in a volume

+The certificate and the private key are stored in a volume, so that they can be used by nginx later on.

+`docker volume create otobo_nginx_ssl`
+`sudo cp otobo_nginx-selfsigned.key otobo_nginx-selfsigned.crt $(docker volume inspect --format '{{ .Mountpoint }}' otobo_nginx_ssl)`

+In the general case the companys certificate and private key can be copied into the volume.
+The names of the copied files can be set via environment options when starting the container.
+E.g.
+`-e SSL_CERTIFICATE=/etc/nginx/ssl/acme.crt -e SSL_CERTIFICATE_KEY=/etc/nginx/ssl/acme.key`

 ### Run the container separate from otobo web